TomD011099/SpaceInvaders/ConfigInfo.md

     <Neg></Neg>
 </Scores>
 ```
 The scores you get when killing enemies.
-For the generic enemies (E<i>x</i>) is 0 the backmost enemy and 4 the lowest enemy.
+For the generic enemies (E*x*) is 0 the backmost enemy and 4 the lowest enemy.

 | Item | Default Value | Type |
 |------|---------------|------|